chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 	The refined cells are all those for which at least one of the degrees of freedom (dof) location satisfies both the ``refine mesh inside radius factor`` and the ``refine mesh outside radius factor`` thresholds.
 Each application of the refinement zone reduces the size of the elements by a factor two.

 .. note::
-	This near-particle zone will systematically be refined at each refinement step until reaching the ``max refinement level`` parameter in :doc:`../cfd/mesh_adaptation_control`.
+	This near-particle zone will be systematically refined at each refinement step until reaching the ``max refinement level`` parameter (:doc:`../cfd/mesh_adaptation_control`).

 .. image:: images/particle_hypershell.png
 	:align: center